-We’ve established that the common cold, the flu and even Mononucleosis aren’t contractible among the two species.
-There are, however, diseases and infections that are transmittable from dogs to people.
+So we have established that the common cold, the flu and even Mononucleosis are not contractible among the two species (dogs and humans).

-Rabies is probably the most notable example of such a scenario.
+Rabies is the most notable example of such a scenario.
 Another is Tuberculosis which is communicable from canines and people and vice versa.

-Fortify the Immune System
+Fortify The Immune System

 So, to be clear, dogs can get the flu but it would not be the same stubborn strain of the infectious disease.

-You will not get them sick so don’t worry.
+You will not get them sick so do not worry.
 Likewise, dogs dealing with the flu cannot transmit it to a human.

 Influenza is easily spread but not among different species.
 Your dog can help you to feel better soon!